Orbital Infections Clinical Presentation

 The physical examination is directed toward localizing and identifying potential sources of infection.
 One needs to ascertain based on clinical signs if the infectious process is preseptal, orbital, or retroorbital.
 In addition, CST must be ruled out.

-Abnormal vital signs (eg, tachycardia, hyperpyrexia) favor an infectious etiology, whereas an insect bite, trauma, tumor, or allergy should be considered in a patient who is afebrile.
+Abnormal vital signs (eg, tachycardia, fever) favor an infectious etiology, whereas an insect bite, trauma, tumor, or allergy should be considered in a patient who is afebrile.
 However, orbital infection is not excluded from the differential by a normal temperature or vital signs.

 Search for any signs of trauma (eg, raccoon eyes, Battle sign, clear rhinorrhea, fractures).